-NOTE 7.
+NOTE 5.
 SECURITIES LENDING

-In 2005, the Company entered into an agreement with JPMorgan Chase & Co. ("JPMorgan") to participate in a securities lending program.
-Under this program, JPMorgan, as agent, lends on an overnight basis, a portion of the clearing members' securities on deposit in the Company's margin deposits and guaranty fund to third parties in return for cash collateral.
-JPMorgan, in turn, invests the cash collateral overnight in various investments on behalf of the Company in accordance with the Company's internal investment guidelines.
-Interest expense is then paid to the third party for the cash collateral the Company controlled during the transaction, and a fee is paid to JPMorgan for administering the transaction.
+The Company entered into an agreement with JPMorgan Chase Bank, N.A. ("JPMorgan") to participate in a securities lending program.
+Under this program, JPMorgan, as agent, lends on an overnight basis a portion of the clearing members' securities on deposit in the Company's margin deposits and guaranty fund to third parties in return for cash collateral.
+JPMorgan, in turn, invests the cash collateral in various investments on behalf of the Company in accordance with the program's investment guidelines.
+The Company receives the benefits, and bears the risks, of such investments.
+Interest expense is paid to the third party for the cash collateral the Company controlled during the transaction, and a fee is paid to JPMorgan for administrating the transaction.
 Interest income and interest expense, as well as the fee paid to JPMorgan, are reported in the non-operating income and expenses section on the Company's consolidated statements of income.
-At December 31, 2006, the fair value of the securities on loan was approximately \$2.5 billion.
-Interest income, interest expense and the JPMorgan fees recognized under the securities lending program were \$130.2 million, \$126.3 million and \$1.0 million, respectively in 2006 compared to \$68.8 million, \$65.2 million and \$0.9 million, respectively in 2005.
+Interest income, interest expense and the JPMorgan fees recognized under the securities lending program were \$91.9 million, \$87.2 million and \$1.0 million, respectively in 2007, \$130.2 million, \$126.3 million and \$1.0 million, respectively in 2006, and \$68.8 million, \$65.2 million and \$0.9 million, respectively in 2005.